Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Methods

 The model learns that only actions within $\mathcal{M}_{\text{feas}}$ are executable, and only actions mapping to desired outcomes (a subset $\mathcal{M}_{\text{sol}}(o^*) \subset \mathcal{M}_{\text{feas}}$) are successful.
 The physics-based constraint acts as an implicit teacher, guiding the model toward a physically grounded representation of the action space—manifold learning under physical constraints.

-The simulator supports deterministic generation of 1K, 10K, and 100K scenarios with controlled diversity, enabling rigorous testing of a central foundation-model hypothesis: that quantitative increases in data scale induce qualitative phase transitions in learned behavior.
+The simulator supports deterministic generation of 1K, 10K, and 100K scenarios with controlled diversity, enabling testing of how learned behavior changes as the data scale increases.
 If agentic behavior is merely a consequence of parameter tuning within a fixed hypothesis space, performance should improve smoothly and monotonically with data.
-If it results from discovering and crystallizing latent structure (a foundation-model property), we expect threshold phenomena (non-linear jumps in success rates at critical data scales), variance collapse (sudden reduction in outcome uncertainty), and structural compression (decreasing policy entropy despite increasing model exposure).
+If it results from discovering and crystallizing latent structure (a foundation-model property), we expect strong scaling-driven reliability gains, variance collapse (substantial reduction in outcome uncertainty), and structural concentration of the runtime policy, measured by persistent deviation from the balanced training distribution and by conditional reliability within the selected actuation classes.

 The task requires the model to produce a six-parameter control-rod command that moves the reactor from initial normalized power (fixed at 1.0) to a target normalized power within a fixed evaluation horizon.
 We express the target as a fractional change relative to baseline, producing a compact, transferable numeric schema consistent across dataset scales.